UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn vs. Gonzaga Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's game between the Gonzaga Bulldogs (31-5) and UConn Huskies (28-8) squaring off at T-Mobile Arena has a projected final score of 77-75 (according to our computer prediction) in favor of Gonzaga, so it should be a tight matchup.
-The game will tip off at 8:49 PM ET on March 25.
+Saturday's contest that pits the Gonzaga Bulldogs (31-5) against the UConn Huskies (28-8) at T-Mobile Arena is expected to be a tight matchup based on our computer prediction, which projects a final score of 77-75 in favor of Gonzaga.
+Game time is at 8:49 PM ET on March 25.

 Based on our computer prediction, Gonzaga is projected to cover the point spread (2.5) against UConn.
-The two sides are projected to fall short of the 153.5 over/under.
+The two teams are expected to come in below the 153.5 total.

 UConn vs. Gonzaga Game Info & Odds